sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 *Hedda Gabler* in this version was first presented in the Lyttelton auditorium of the National Theatre, London, on 5 December 2016.

-This is the second time Sedos has performed a play by Ibsen, following* [A Doll's House](https://www.sedos.co.uk/shows/2018-dolls-house)* in January 2018.
+This is the second time Sedos has performed a play by Ibsen, following *[A Doll’s House](https://www.sedos.co.uk/shows/2018-dolls-house)* in January 2018.
 It is also the second play that Jonny has directed for Sedos, following *[The Effect](https://www.sedos.co.uk/shows/2023-the-effect)* in 2023.

 **PAST REVIEWS**